Key takeaways

 Gastrointestinal side effects are common when you start taking Ozempic, with nausea being the most common symptom, followed by diarrhea and vomiting.

-How quickly does Ozempic work?
+How long does it take Ozempic to work?

 “Several factors influence how quickly [Ozempic] works, including the dose, individual metabolism, diet, and lifestyle,” Dr. Tambini says.
 “A person’s baseline insulin resistance, activity level, and overall health also affect how fast they see changes.”

-“GLP1s aren't a panacea,” Dr. Hinshelwood says.
+“GLP-1s aren't a panacea,” Dr. Hinshelwood says.
 “You can't take them, continue not to exercise, continue to eat an unhealthy diet, and still expect to lose weight or see other metabolic results.
 It's a tool to optimize metabolism while we make positive lifestyle changes.”

 How long does it take Ozempic to lower blood sugar?